EoghanDelaney/Problem-Sets/README.md

 # Problem Set Solutions Eoghan Delaney

-This repository contains my solution to the Problem Set 2019 for the module Programing and Scripting at GMIT.
+This repository contains my solution to the Problem Set 2019 for the module Programming and Scripting at GMIT.

-Having completed the problem set I believe I have a better grasp of programming and of using python.
+Having completed the problem set I believe I have a better grasp of programming and of using Python.

 ## How to download the repository
-There are two ways to download/clone the repositories, one if you have GIT installed on your machine otherwise we can download a Zip file containing all the scripts.
+There are two ways to download/clone the repositories - one, if you have GIT installed on your machine, or two, we can download a Zip file containing all the scripts.
-When using GIT we follow the below steps
+When using GIT we follow the below steps:
- - - Open your command line on your machine.
+ - - Open your command line on your machine
-    - Move to a directory you wish to save the files into using the following commands cd followed by the file path eg *cd C:\Users\eoghan\Desktop\pands-problem-set*
+    - Move to a directory you wish to save the files into using the following commands, cd followed by the file path eg *cd C:\Users\eoghan\Desktop\pands-problem-set*
     - Once in the directory you now clone the repository using the following command ***"git clone https://github.com/EoghanDelaney/Problem-Sets"***
     - The folder should now be in the directory listed in second step

-If you do not have access to git the following steps can be taken.
+If you do not have access to git, the following steps can be taken:
  - - On your internet browser navigate to the following URL https://github.com/EoghanDelaney/Problem-Sets
     - Listed on the page is a green button **"Clone or download"** - click this button.
     - Once the dropdown appears click the **"Download Zip"** button.
-This will automaticly download the files to your downloads folder.
+This will automatically download the files to your downloads folder.
     - Navigate to your downloads folder on your computer and the Zip folder, containing the scripts, will be visible.
     - The folder can now be cut/copied into a folder of your choosing.
     - Finally you can now Unzip the folder by right-clicking on it and selecting unzip.